fabiopacificicom/social-login-for-laravel/README.md

 ## Features

-- Log the user usinng Linkedin
+- Log the user using Linkedin

 ## Requirements